 US-based startup Hexas Biomass produces regenerative and eco-friendly plant-based biomaterials.
 Hexas works with customers to provide low-cost, high-quality biomaterials with consistent properties to meet specific needs in a range of applications.

 The startup’s proprietary perennial grass-based material, XanoFibre, acts as a cellulosic biofuel.
-It also finds use in the production of high and medium-density fiberboards for packaging.
+It is also used in the production of high- and medium-density fiberboards for packaging.
 This biomaterial is a sustainable solution that replaces wood, corn, and fossil fuel-based feedstocks while offering improved performance and cost savings.

 Discover all Pulp and Paper Trends, Technologies & Startups